xingstarx/sectionedmergeadapter/README.md

 if you want use pinned-section-listview, you could reference PinnedListViewActivity , it shows how to use PinnedSectionListView and PinnedMergeAdapter.
 I copied PinnedSectionListView.java and do some modifications,we use isItemPinned(int position) method rather than isItemViewTypePinned(viewType)

 ### Installation
-copy ListHeaderBaseAdapter, ListBaseAdapter, and MergeAdapter in your project
+copy ListHeaderBaseAdapter, ListBaseAdapter, and MergeAdapter, PinnedMergeAdapter in your project

 ### Screenshot